digitarald/copilot-edit-playground/README.md

+# Pilot Training

+This project is a "Pilot Training" application that helps users learn to fly with AI.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).